cdown/chrisdown.name/_posts/2025-01-06-zswap-vs-zram-when-to-use-what.md

 the page cache.
 This forces the system to constantly flush and re-read active files.

-The real goal here is to load the right things into RAM, keeping the active "working set" in memory, not to overuse zram.
+The real goal is to keep the active working set in RAM -- and disk swap, used well, helps you do that by giving cold anonymous pages somewhere to go rather than forcing cold and hot data to compete for the same pool.

-And, in defense of zswap, it too also dramatically reduces SSD wear by acting as a write-reduction filter.
+And, in defense of zswap, it also dramatically reduces SSD wear by acting as a write-reduction filter.
 It absorbs high-frequency page-out/page-in transients in RAM, compressing data before it ever touches the disk.
 Only truly cold data that survives the cache gets written there.
+In the Instagram case I mentioned above, the reason disk writes are reduced by 25% is because the in-memory cache absorbs the hot write churn that would otherwise have reached the SSD.

 Modern SSDs are also capable of typically handling hundreds of terabytes of writes.
 Consumer SSDs typically offer 150-600 TB [TBW](https://www.kingston.com/en/blog/servers-and-data-centers/understanding-ssd-endurance-tbw-dwpd).
-In 2025, this whole conversation is largely moot anyway unless you are using very cheap eMMC storage, and even then zram may not be your best bet.
+In 2026, this whole conversation is largely moot anyway unless you are using very cheap eMMC storage, and even then zram may not be your best bet.

-That said, if swap I/O is genuinely a hard requirement for particular workloads, zswap's per-cgroup writeback disabled mode (discussed above in the incompressible data section) lets you completely prevent disk swap I/O for specific cgroups without giving up zswap's integration with the rest of the memory management subsystem.
-You can even mix and match: latency-sensitive services can use zswap with writeback disabled, while other services use the full zswap-then-disk tiering.
+That said, if swap I/O is genuinely a hard requirement for particular workloads, zswap's per-cgroup writeback disabled mode (see the above incompressible data section) lets you completely prevent disk swap I/O for specific cgroups without giving up zswap's integration with the rest of the memory management subsystem.
+You can even do some mixing and matching: latency-sensitive services can use zswap with writeback disabled, while other services use the full zswap-then-disk tiering.
 This is considerably more flexible than the one-size-fits-all zram approach.

 ### Performance under memory pressure

-The only place most users will see real performance differences between zswap and zram is in their failure modes, which are extremely different, and will suit different audiences.

-Both zswap and zram compress pages in RAM under normal operation, and there's very little difference in the overheads that can be seen outside of benchmarking.
+Both zswap and zram have similar overheads under normal operation.
+Where they diverge sharply is in their failure modes under memory pressure, and understanding those failure modes is the key to understanding which to use.

-However, under load, when using zswap:
+Under load, when using zswap:

-1. When the pool is filling, there is automatic LRU based eviction to disk
+1. When the pool is *filling*, there is automatic LRU based eviction to disk.
-2. When the pool is full, we can can start rejecting pages and bypassing the cache, so there is a performance cliff
+2. When the pool is *full*, we can start rejecting pages and bypassing the cache, so there is a performance cliff.
-3. Under extreme pressure the system can degrade to disk swap speed
+3. Under extreme pressure the system can degrade to disk swap speed.

 With zram, by comparison:

-1. When the device is filling, it simply continues accepting pages until full
+1. When the device is *filling*, it simply continues accepting pages until full
-2. When the device is full, it switches to next priority swap device (or OOMs if there is none).
-There is no automatic eviction.
+2. When the device is *full*, it switches to next priority swap device (or OOMs if there is none).
+There is no automatic eviction at all.
-3. Under extreme pressure, when there's no other backing device, the system tends to OOM rather than thrashing.
+3. Under extreme pressure, when there's no other backing device, the system simply OOMs.

 You might think hey, if the system is swapping heavily to disk, desktop responsiveness is already ruined.
 I'd rather have the system OOM kill a process